DesislavaAndreeva/AnimalRescue/README.md

 # General info

-University evaluation project in system programming.
+University evaluation project in system programming

 # Description

-IPC(Inter-process communication) application that helps keeping track of the animals in Animal Rescue center located in Sofia.
+IPC (Inter-process communication) application that helps keeping track of the animals in Animal Rescue center located in Sofia.
 The application should manage a list of information about all the animals and data for few events - arrival, adoption and castration of an animal.
 The application should allow statistical samplings.